 Let us know about dog fouling in your area

-If you are aware of a problem area for dog fouling, please report it to our Neighbourhood Action Team, letting us know when and where the problem seems to occur to enable us to target our work You can email us at email@example.com
+If you are aware of a problem area for dog fouling, please report it using the links above letting us know when and where the problem seems to occur to enable us to target our work.

 Residents should not approach irresponsible dog owners directly, and are not expected to give the person's address unless they're already known as a problem owner.

 Tell us what you think about this page